mcRPW/rpw/README.md

 ## Getting it work with eclipse / netbeans / whatever

+* Install some Maven plugin (!important)
-* Checkout the repo
+* Checkout the repo to some folder

-* Create a new project in your IDE
-* Symlink the `src`, `lib` folders into your project
-* Add the libs to your build path
-* Try compile.
-If it works, you can start coding!
+    git init
+    git remote add origin https://github.com/MightyPork/rpw.git
+    git pull origin master

+* Import as a Maven project (or just a project, it should work too)